top of page

 ~ lots of dry clothes and extra layers for keeping warm between laps

 Each entrant will be allocated a 3m X 4m space to erect an aid station gazebo for themselves close to the start finish line.
+This is issued on a first come, first served basis.
+We will not reserve sites for anyone so please do not ask.

 There will be space for those who have a camper and wish for a powered site but this will be further away from the start/finish area so it is advisable to have an area closer to the action for your food and fluid requirements.
 You may be able to share a gazebo site with someone else.

 For those wishing to stay the night before the event or for support crew during there are cabins and huts available in the camp ground that you can book directly with the park.
-See imbeded link.

 The Big Question is